 About 17% of the patients in the frozen shoulder group had hypothyroidism and 10% had benign nodules, while the other two groups had 4% and 2% in the rotator cuff tears group and 8% and 2% in the control group.

 While this finding does not mean having these conditions cause frozen shoulders, the study’s results are similar to previous research in Shanghai (China), Jerusalem (Israel), and Antalya (Turkey) on various thyroid problems with frozen shoulders.
-It is likely a combination of various physiological factors that lead to frozen shoulder syndrome.
+Thus, it’s likely a combination of several physiological factors may lead to frozen shoulders.

 Hyperthyroidism